 Relatively few customers have accounted for a substantial portion of the Company's revenues.
-In the second quarter of 2015, three customers accounted for 76% of our total net sales with our largest customer accounting for 45% of our net sales.
-In the first six months of 2015, three customers accounted for 75% of the Company's total net sales with our largest customer accounting for 45% of our net sales.
-At June 30, 2015, three customers accounted for 88% of our gross accounts receivable, with our largest customer representing 58% of our gross accounts receivable.
-In the second quarter of 2014, three customers accounted for 74% of our net sales with our largest customer accounting for 56% of our net sales.
-At December 31, 2014, three customers accounted for 92% of our gross accounts receivable, with our largest customer representing 64% of our gross accounts receivable.
+In the third quarter of 2015, three customers accounted for 79% of our total net sales with our largest customer accounting for 48% of our net sales.
+In the first nine months of 2015, three customers accounted for 77% of the Company's total net sales with our largest customer accounting for 46% of our net sales.
+At September 30, 2015, three customers accounted for 90% of our gross accounts receivable, with our largest customer representing 61% of our gross accounts receivable.
+In the third quarter of 2014, three customers accounted for 72% of our net sales with our largest customer accounting for 51% of our net sales.
+At September 30, 2014 three customer accounting for 54% of our net sales.
+At September 30, 2014 three customer accounting for 54% of our net sales.
+At September 30, 2014 three customer accounting for 54% of our net sales.
+At September 30, 2014 three customer accounting for 54% of our net sales.
+At September 30, 2014 three customer accounting for 54% of our net sales.
+At September 30, 2014 three customers accounted for 73% of our total net sales with our largest customer accounting for 54% of our net sales.
+At September 30, 2014 three customers accounted for 88% of our gross accounts receivable, with our largest customer representing 65% of our gross accounts receivable.

 The Company's customers generally do not enter into long-term agreements obligating them to purchase products.
 The Company may not continue to receive significant revenues from any of these or from other large customers.
-A reduction or delay in orders from any of the Company's significant customers, or a delay or default in payment by any significant customer could materially harm the Company's business and prospects.
+A reduction or delay in orders from any of the Company's significant customers, or a delay or default in payment by any significant customer, could materially harm the Company's business and prospects.
 Because of the Company's significant customer concentration, its net sales and operating income (loss) could fluctuate significantly due to changes in political or economic conditions, or the loss, reduction of business, or less favorable terms for any of the Company's significant customers.